oconnorian3/allthingsspace/README.md

 All things space is a website which its primary function is to help gain new members to club of space enthusiasts.
 All things space is a club of space enthusiasts located in the south west of Ireland who meet up on a regular space to share in each others love for space.

 Users who visit this website will be able to understand what this club is about , meeting places and also reach out through a contact form and ask any questions they may have.
-There is also a page showing recent photos taaken by club memebers.
+There is also a page showing recent photos taken by club memebers.

 ![](assets/images/amiresponsivescreenshot.png)